Floral Park, New York

-Floral Park is an incorporated village in Nassau County, New York, United States, on Long Island.
-The population as of the US Census of 2010 is 15,863.
+Floral Park is an incorporated village located in western Nassau County, on Long Island, in New York, United States.
+The population was 16,172 at the time of the 2020 census.

-The Incorporated Village of Floral Park is at the western border of Nassau County, and is located mainly in the Town of Hempstead, while the section north of Jericho Turnpike is within the Town of North Hempstead.
+Floral Park is at the western border of Nassau County, mainly in the Town of Hempstead, while the section north of Jericho Turnpike (NY 25) is within the Town of North Hempstead.
 The area was formerly known as East Hinsdale.

-The neighborhood of Floral Park in the New York City borough of Queens is adjacent to the village.
+The neighborhood of Floral Park in the New York City borough of Queens is adjacent to – but not part of – the village.

 History

 The area that is now Floral Park once marked the western edge of the great Hempstead Plains, and by some reports was initially known as Plainfield.
 Farms and tiny villages dominated the area through the 1870s when the development of the Long Island Rail Road Hempstead Branch and Jericho Turnpike cut through the area.
 Hinsdale had more than two dozen flower farms after the Civil War.
 The present-day village of Floral Park was once called East Hinsdale.

 In 1874, John Lewis Childs arrived in the area to work for C.L.
 Allen as a seed seller.
 After building his own seed and bulb business and starting America's first seed catalog business, Childs bought a great deal of land in the area.
 To promote his own business and the local horticultural industry, Childs named the local streets after flowers and renamed the area Floral Park.
 The expansion of the Floral Park Post Office and nearby village businesses are attributed solely to the success of Childs' business.

-When the local Post Office took the name Floral Park, the Long Island Rail Road followed suit by changing the name of the East Hinsdale station to Floral Park in 1888.
-Formerly part of Queens, Floral Park became part of the new county of Nassau in 1899, and it was incorporated as a village in 1908.
-Childs served as its first president starting that year.
+When the local Post Office took the name Floral Park, the Long Island Rail Road followed suit by changing the name of the community's train station from East Hinsdale to Floral Park in 1888.
+Formerly part of Queens, Floral Park became part of the new County of Nassau in 1899, and it was subsequently incorporated as a village in 1908.
+Childs served as its first Village President starting that year.

-In 1903, the village boasted more than 200 acre of Childs' flower beds.
+By 1903, the village boasted more than 200 acre of Childs' flower beds.
 The massive volume of his mail order business grew the local post office to such an extent that it drew comparisons with the post offices of Chicago, Baltimore, and Boston.

+In 1936, as the village continued to grow, Floral Park Village Hall was built, allowing the village to house its government in a centralized, efficient facility.

+In 1960, as part of a grade-crossing elimination project executed by the New York Public Service Commission, the Long Island Rail Road was elevated through the village; the Floral Park station was rebuilt on an elevated viaduct as part of the project.